Basketball Training Tips: How to Correct Your Shooting Form

 What You’re Doing:

 If your elbow is out, it could be because your shooting hand is not under the middle of the basketball at your set point.
-Whether you're a 2 motion shooter that stops at your set point or a 1 motion shooter that keeps the ball moving through your set point, your hand is not under the ball at this point in your shot.
+Whether you're a 2 motion shooter that stops at your set point or a 1 motion shooter that keeps the ball moving through your set point, your hand is not under the middle of the ball at this point in your shot.
 Rather, your fingers are pointing inwards, not to the basket and your elbow is not under your wrist.

 How to Fix It: